How to Process Voice Recordings in DaVinci Resolve Using Fairlight (Free)

 • Attack: The attack is the amount of time it takes to turn on the compressor once the threshold is reached.

 • Hold: The amount of time the compressor will stay on for after the threshold is no longer reached.
-This really depends on the situation and what kind of effect you’re after.
+This really depends on the situation and what kind of you’re after.
 I use this one loosely.

 • Release: This acts as a fade on your hold.